Results Monitoring Database

 DAC Country Type

-The year recorded in the ‘Start Year’ field is used to indicate when a project starts to be ‘Under Active Development’ by a PIDG Company ('Facility').
+The year recorded in the ‘Signing Year’ field is used to indicate when a project starts to be ‘Under Active Development’ by a PIDG Company ('Facility').
 Only projects supported by the technical assistance and project preparation and project development Facilities are reported as ‘Under Active Development’.
-In the case of the project financing and investment Facilities, the year recorded in the ‘Start Year’ field is the year a project reaches financial close.
+In the case of the project financing and investment Facilities, the year recorded in the ‘Signing year’ field is the same as the year a project reaches financial close.

 PIDG Commitments